openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 #.
 Select the **Calendars** tab.

    You might have multiple calendars on the **Calendars** tab.
-Find the calendar that you want to share in your courseware.
+Find the calendar that you want to share in your course.

 #.
 In the row for the calendar to share, in the **Sharing** column, select
    **Edit Settings**.